 We noted that staff had a contract of employment that was retained on staff files.
 We also saw that the practice had an induction programme in place, which covered training and relevant policies and procedures.
-We saw evidence that staff appraisals were also undertaken.
+We saw evidence that plans were in place for staff appraisals to take place now that the practice has been open for one year.